santi1110/bd-metrics-hotel-booking-service/README.md

  - You've added metrics that publish the `ReservationRevenue` metric to CloudWatch.
  - You've viewed your new metric in CloudWatch.
  - `Phase2Test` passes

-# Extensions

-## Extension 1
- Implement any of the other metrics that were brought up in the brainstorming!
- Some examples:
- * Latency of the APIs
- * Count of modifications that shorten the reservation vs those that lengthen the reservation.

-## Extension 2
-Save your metrics to a CloudWatch dashboard to easily view all your metrics at once!

- To create a new dashboard in CloudWatch, follow these steps:
- 1. Open CloudWatch in your AWS console.
- 1. Click Dashboards in the menu on the left.
- 1. Click Create dashboard.
- 1. Give a name to your dashboard and press submit.
- 1. In the "Add to this dashboard" window, select "Line: Compare metrics over time" and click Configure.
- 1. Search for your metric that counts the number of queries for your cache and add it to the graph (by clicking the checkbox on the left).
- 1. Click Create widget.
-You should now see your metric on your new dashboard!
-You can add more metrics to your dashboard by clicking "Add widget" at the top of your dashboard and following steps 5-7 above.